You may want to read:

 But he is unchangeable, and who can turn him back?
 What he desires, that he does.
 For he will complete what he appoints for me, and many such things are in his mind (Job 23:13–14).

-Your primary goal should be to put Jesus on display in your life regardless of how God chooses to accomplish it.
-This idea leads to an all-important question: what do you want to define your life?
+Our primary goal should be to put Jesus on display in our lives regardless of how God chooses to accomplish it.
+This worldview leads to an all-important question: How do you want to define your life?
+Are you more interested in displaying God’s name through your suffering?
+Are you more interested in removing your suffering, regardless if it brings glory to God?
+The promise of the therapeutic culture is to get rid of their problems.
+God promises to find strength through our problems.

 Therefore I will boast all the more gladly of my weaknesses, so that the power of Christ may rest upon me.
 For the sake of Christ, then, I am content with weaknesses, insults, hardships, persecutions, and calamities.
 For when I am weak, then I am strong (2 Corinthians 12:9b–10).